Quality Cafe (diner)

-The Quality Cafe (also known as Quality Diner) is a now-defunct diner at 1236 West 7th Street in Los Angeles, California.
-The restaurant ceased to function as a diner in late 2006 but has appeared as a location featured in a number of Hollywood films, including Million Dollar Baby, Training Day, Old School, Se7en, Ghost World, Gone in 60 Seconds, The Stepfather, What's Love Got to Do with It, Sex and Death 101, and Catch Me If You Can.
+The Quality Cafe (also known as Quality Diner) was a diner at 1236 West 7th Street in Los Angeles, California.

+The cafe ceased to function as a diner in 2006 but has appeared as a location featured in a number of Hollywood films, including Million Dollar Baby, Training Day, Old School, Se7en, Ghost World, Gone in 60 Seconds, The Stepfather, What's Love Got to Do with It, Sex and Death 101, and Catch Me If You Can.

 It was also featured in Season 1 of the 2007 television series Mad Men, in the episode "5G".
 It was completely refurbished in 2014 and transformed into a bar of the Teragram Ballroom, a music theatre.

+The location's exterior also appeared in Atlas Shrugged and in You Got Served.